 - The rule of thumb and the easiest way to pick a theme is to choose a theme related to the industry your business operates in.

-WordPress is rich, there are thousands of themes one can choose from, and most likely there is a theme built for your industry – if you are in real estate, look for a real estate theme, if you are a church look for a church theme, as musician chooses a music theme.
+WordPress is rich, there are thousands of themes one can choose from, and most likely there is a theme built for your industry – if you are in real estate, look for a real estate theme, if you are a charity organization look for a charity theme, as musician chooses a music theme.

 These niche themes most likely have the features that meet the needs of your business.